 The first choice when protecting workers from a fall should always be elimination of the hazard or passive fall protection (guarding).
-There are those cases where neither of these methods can be used.
+In some cases, neither of these methods can be used.
 According to the hierarchy of fall protection, a horizontal lifeline system would not be the first line of defense, but in many situations it’s the only choice available.

-Many aspects should be considered for a horizontal lifeline design, such as how many users is the system rated for, are the free fall distances below the 6’ maximum allowed by OSHA, what user equipment should be used with the system, how is the system attached to your building, can the user be kept primarily in fall restraint, what rescue methods will be used to save a fallen worker and many more.
+Many aspects should be considered for a horizontal lifeline design, such as how many users the system should be rated for, whether the free fall distances are below the 6’ maximum allowed by OSHA, what user equipment will be used with the system, how the system is attached to your building, will the user be kept primarily in fall restraint, what rescue methods will be used to save a fallen worker, and many more.

 There are many options on the market for off the shelf fall arrest systems and most of them have great individual features; some are better than others depending on the situation.
 When choosing a HLL system for our clients we go with the system that is going to be the safest choice for that particular work situation.
 That is the only deciding factor.
 Our design team chooses the fall protection solution that is going to give our client the highest level of protection and lowest level of risk.
 In most cases this does not mean the most expensive option available.